matijajanc/postman/README.md

 ## Requirements
 - Laravel 8 (it works with older version of Laravel also but you need to provide "method" property in Postman attribute definition)
 - PHP ^8.0
+- If you want to use JWT bearer token then you need to configure it first https://jwt-auth.readthedocs.io/en/develop/laravel-installation/

 ### PHP 8 attributes
 I used new PHP 8 attributes feature to define new properties I use for postman file generator.